Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 Chapter 3, Remediating issues on RHEL systems managed by Satellite.
 Use the following procedures when you need to fix an issue across your Satellite infrastructure:

 Chapter 2.
-Configuring your Satellite infrastructure to communicate with Insights
+Configuring your Satellite infrastructure to communicate with Insights for RHEL

 2.1.
-Uploading your host inventory from Satellite to Insights
+Uploading your host inventory from Satellite to Insights for RHEL

 - Register your hosts to Satellite using an activation key to attach Red Hat subscriptions.